€ 22,00 (Euro) to this paypal address: [wcologarb at tlen.pl]

 and the sudden outbursts of reverb feedback or other "brute" landmines of this

-synth may cause the faint-hearted to pull their hair out.
+synth may cause the faint-hearted to get a heart attack and pull their hair out.

 There are some technical nuances that may cause